-The Department of Linguistics accepts applications for admissions to graduate study for only the fall term each year.
-We do not offer a Terminal Master’s in Theoretical Linguistics.
+The Department of Linguistics accepts applications for admission to graduate study starting only in the fall term each year.
 The application becomes available in September through the Graduate College website.
-The application deadline for International and Domestic Applicants is December 15.
+The application deadline depends on the modality that the applicant chooses:

 Entrance Requirements

-Students wishing to enroll in the Master of Science in HLT should have some prior training in either linguistics or language-related liberal arts disciplines or the more scientific fields that HLT includes - computer science, mathematics, or engineering.
+Students wishing to enroll in the Master of Science in HLT should have some prior training in either linguistics or language-related liberal arts disciplines or the more scientific fields that HLT includes — computer science, mathematics, or engineering.
+All applicants must have a foundational proficiency in Python prior to the start of their courses.
+The required level of proficiency can be achieved through informal self-study; applicants whose programming background is not visible on other parts of their application (for instance, through courses in their transcript) should include in their personal statement a description of their plans to reach the required level of proficiency before their courses start.
 Applicants will be considered on a case-by-case basis.

 Application